IIIF/api/source/api/presentation/3.0/index.md

 ### 1.1.
 Objectives and Scope

-The objective of the IIIF (pronounced "Triple-Eye-Eff") Presentation API is to provide the information necessary to allow a rich, online viewing environment for primarily image-based objects to be presented to a human user, likely in conjunction with the [IIIF Image API][image-api].
+The objective of the IIIF (pronounced "Triple-Eye-Eff") Presentation API is to provide the information necessary to allow a rich, online viewing environment for structured digital objects to be presented to a human user, likely in conjunction with the [IIIF Image API][image-api].
 This is the sole purpose of the API and therefore the descriptive information is given in a way that is intended for humans to read, but not semantically available to machines.
-In particular, it explicitly does __not__ aim to provide metadata that would drive discovery of the digitized objects.
+In particular, it explicitly does __not__ aim to provide metadata that would drive discovery of the objects.

-The following are within the scope of the current document:
+Implementations of this specification will be able to:

-  * The display of digitized images associated with a particular physical object, or born-digital compound object.
+  * display to the user digitized images, video, audio and other content types associated with a particular physical object, or born-digital compound object ;
-  * Navigation between multiple views of the object.
+  * allow the user to navigate between multiple views of the object, either sequentially or hierarchically ;
-  * The display of text, and resources of other media types, associated with the object views – this includes descriptive information about the object, labels that can aid navigation such as numbers associated with individual pages, copyright or attribution information, etc.
+  * and display descriptive information about the object, view or navigation structure to provide context to the user.

 The following are __not__ within scope:

-  * The discovery or selection of interesting digitized objects is not directly supported; however hooks to reference further resources are available.
+  * The discovery or selection of interesting objects is not directly supported; however hooks to reference further resources are available.
   * Search within the object; which is described by the [IIIF Content Search API][search-api].

-Note that in the following descriptions, "object" (or "physical object") is used to refer to a physical object that has been digitized or a born-digital compound object, and "resources" refer to the digital resources that are the result of that digitization or digital creation process.
+Note that in the following descriptions, "object" is used to refer to the object that has been digitized or a born-digital compound object, and "resources" refer to the digital resources and content that are the result of that digitization or digital creation process.

 ###  1.2.
 Motivating Use Cases

-There are many different types of digitized or digital compound objects, from ancient scrolls to modern newspapers, from medieval manuscripts to online comics, and from large maps to small photographs.
-Many of them bear texts, sometimes difficult to read either due to the decay of the physical object or lack of understanding of the script or language.
+There are many different types of digitized or digital compound objects, from ancient scrolls to modern newspapers, from operas to pop music, and from the earliest black and white film to to computer generated animations.
+Many of them bear text, sometimes difficult to read either due to the decay of the physical object or lack of understanding of the script or language.
 These use cases are described in a separate [document][prezi-use-case-doc].

-Collectively the use cases require a model in which one can characterize the object (via the _Manifest_ resource), the order(s) in which individual views are presented (the _Sequence_ resource), and the individual views (_Canvas_ resources).
-Each Canvas may have images and/or other content resources associated with it (_Content_ resources) to allow the view to be rendered.
-An object may also have parts; for example, a book may have chapters where several pages may be associated with a single chapter (a _Range_ resource) and there may be groups of objects (_Collection_ resources).
+Collectively the use cases require a model in which one can characterize the object (via the _Manifest_ resource), the order(s) in which individual views are presented (the _Sequence_ resource), and the individual views themselves (_Canvas_ resources).
+Each view may have images, audio, video and other content resources associated with it (_Content_ resources) to allow the view to be rendered to the user appropriately.
+An object may also have sections; for example, a book may have chapters of several pages, or a play might be divided into acts and scenes (_Range_ resources) and there may be groups of objects (_Collection_ resources).
 These resource types, along with their properties, make up the IIIF Presentation API.

 ### 1.3.
 Terminology